Skip to content

 Genetic and immunological factors contribute to the development of atopic dermatitis:

-Genetic - A loss-of-function mutation of the gene encoding filaggrin, an important protein required for adequate skin barrier integrity, is implicated.
+One genetic cause is a loss-of-function mutation of the gene encoding filaggrin, an important protein required for adequate skin barrier integrity, is implicated.

 In early life, colonisation of the gut with microbes is fundamental for the development of a healthy immune system.
 These microbes activate and promote healthy development of the immature gut mucosal immune system.
 The hygiene hypothesis identifies an association between the increasing prevalence of atopic and allergic conditions and features of a typical Western lifestyle including highly sanitised environments and antibiotic exposure9.
 Infants are exposed to microbes in their environment less and less which can prevent adequate development of the immune system.
 An immature immune system is dominated by a T helper 2 cell immune response which is implicated in allergic and atopic diseases including atopic dermatitis.
 For more information about the gut microbiome in early life, read this article on how the infant gut develops.

-Maintaining a healthy gut microbiome while on antibiotics –Antibiotics are known to deplete our natural friendly bacteria populations.
+Antibiotics are known to deplete our natural friendly bacteria populations.
 Interestingly, the use of antibiotics in the first 2 years of life has been associated with an increased risk of developing eczema10,11.
 Replenishing the gut microbiome with probiotic bacteria while taking an antibiotic is a worthwhile endeavour.
 To learn more, read this article about taking probiotics with antibiotics.

-Correcting dysbiosis – Imbalance in the gut microbiome, with higher levels of harmful bacteria such as Clostridia and Staphylococcus aureus and reduced levels of beneficial Bifidobacteria, have been reported in those with eczema12.
+Imbalance in the gut microbiome, with higher levels of harmful bacteria such as Clostridia and Staphylococcus aureus and reduced levels of beneficial Bifidobacteria, have been reported in those with eczema12.
 Altering the gut microbiome composition with probiotic supplementation may be helpful.

-Maintenance of “barrier effect” in the gut - Increased intestinal permeability or “leaky gut” has been linked with atopic dermatitis for many years14.
+Increased intestinal permeability or “leaky gut” has been linked with atopic dermatitis for many years14.
 In leaky gut, the gaps between epithelial cells of the gut wall lining, known as tight junctions, are enlarged.
 These gaps allow antigens, substances that prompt an immune response, to pass through the intestinal lining.
 Exposure of the antigen to the GALT (Gut Associated Lymphatic Tissue) in the mucosa15 stimulates an inflammatory response.
 This may contribute to the development of inflammatory conditions such as atopic dermatitis.
 The gut microbiome plays an important role in maintaining the integrity of tight junctions in the gut lining.
 Probiotics can positively contribute to this “barrier effect”.
 To learn more about this, read the following article: could probiotics help with leaky gut?

-Probiotics for the prevention of atopic dermatitis: specific probiotic strains have been shown to help prevent the development of eczema when used in early life7,16.
+Specific probiotic strains have been shown to help prevent the development of eczema when used in early life7,16.
 Several clinical trials have been conducted assessing the effects of Lactobacillus rhamnosus HN001® on the development and severity of eczema17.
 In a gold standard trial of 298 women and their infants, administration of 6 billion CFU of L. rhamnosus HN001® to infants from birth to 6 months yielded a significant improvement in the lifetime prevalence of eczema evaluated until age 11 years (p=0.002) compared with placebo17.
 Visit the Probiotics Database to read more about the research behind Lactobacillus rhamnosus HN001®.

 In another gold standard trial by Schmidt et al, involving 285 infants with an average age of 10 months old, the preventative effects of a combination of 1 billion CFU of both Lactobacillus rhamnosus GG® and Bifidobacterium lactis BB12® daily were demonstrated.
 After 6 months, significantly more infants had developed eczema in the placebo group compared with the control group (p=0.036).
 Visit the Probiotics Database to read more about the research behind Lactobacillus rhamnosus GG® and Bifidobacterium lactis BB12®.